The Columbus Symphony: A Portrait in Stabilization

 “New insights fail to get put into practice because they conflict with deeply held internal images of how the world works….images that limit us to familiar ways of thinking and acting." - Peter Senge, author of The Fifth Discipline: The Art and Practice of the Learning Organization

-Just two years ago, the Columbus Symphony Orchestra faced a $1.5 million deficit, with no operating reserves, no line of credit, and a negative cash flow and balance sheet.
-Through a partnership with the Columbus Association for the Performing Arts (CAPA), the CSO now saves nearly $750,000 annually in administrative costs.
-In 2010 the orchestra showed its first positive balance sheet since 2006 and for the past two seasons has finished in the black.
+In 2009, the Columbus Symphony Orchestra faced a $1.5 million deficit with no operating reserves, no line of credit, and a negative cash flow and balance sheet.
+Through a partnership with the Columbus Association for the Performing Arts (CAPA) forged in 2010, the CSO has built a $1 million balance sheet and has finished in the black each year since 2010.

 Chapters in Video